-J N Gruber Group works in partnership with Synergetic Systems to provide ProfilesXT.
+J N Gruber Group works in partnership with eleserv to provide ProfileXT.

 Predictive Index answers behavioral questions about individuals, predicting primary personality characteristics and cognitive ability.
 When cognitive ability is used as a key data point in talent decision-making, the odds are greatly improved for selecting individuals who can catch on quickly, figure things out on their own, and who are able to meet or exceed performance expectations sooner.

 - For what kinds of work are they best suited?

 - What meets their needs, and therefore unleashes their energy and best efforts?